-This ATV has a 5-speed forward and 1-speed reverse transmission.
+This ATV has a 5-speed forward transmission.
 The transmission allows you to control the amount of power you have available at a given speed or for starting, accelerating, climbing hills, etc.

-To shift into neutral, return the throttle lever to the closed position, apply the clutch, and then repeatedly depress the shift pedal until it stops.
+To shift into neutral, release the throttle lever, apply the clutch, and then repeatedly depress the shift pedal until it stops.

 When it stops, it will be in first gear.
-Raise the pedal slightly to reach the neutral position.
+Raise the pedal slightly to reach the neutral position, and then release the clutch.

-- 1. Shift pedal

-- 2. Neutral position
+- 1. Shift pedal - 2.
+Neutral position

-- 3. Reverse position